Skip to main content

 Error 5: Open (or leaking) containers.

 Across all states, laws are consistent regarding closing containers – they must be properly closed except while adding or removing waste.
 Facilities are also responsible for maintaining hazardous waste containers so there are no ruptures or leaks.
 Funnels, bungs, drum rings, bolts and more must be regularly inspected to make sure they are properly closed and in working order.
 If the container tips over, it is considered open.
+Chemical containers must be kept in good condition (no degraded, broken or dusty containers).
+Store universal waste lamps (such as fluorescent lights) in a closed container at all times.
+Universal waste lamps must be stored in containers that are "structurally sound", and the containers must remain closed (see 40 CFR 273.13 and 273.33).
 Be sure to document your inspections and remove and replace any containers that are rusting, cracking or leaking in order to avoid fines and violations.

 Error 6: Failing to comply with regulations on ignitable, reactive, incompatible and expired wastes.